 What Drives Mortgage Rates

 Most people think the Federal Reserve sets mortgage rates.
-They don't — not directly.
-The Fed controls the Federal Funds Rate, which is an overnight lending rate between banks.
-Mortgage rates track the 10-year Treasury yield much more closely.
+It does not — at least not directly.
+The Fed controls short-term policy rates, but mortgages track the bond market, especially the 10-year Treasury, much more closely.

 The 3 Biggest Rate Drivers